frictionlessdata/docs/documentation/index.md

 # FrictionlessData Docs

-Welcome to the FrictionlessData Developer Hub!
+Welcome to the FrictionlessData Documentation Hub!

 ## Overview